preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 y = y * (threehalfs - x2 * y * y) // first iteration
 ```

-And now we’re doing divisions without a single division operator!
-Isn’t that exciting!
+And now we're doing an inverse square root without a single division operator!
+Isn't that exciting!

-The important thing to note here is that Newton’s method is just an approximation.
-The closer your initial guess, the fewer iterations you’ll need.
-With “slow inverse square root” we often need more than 10 iterations to converge on the actual value.
+The important thing to note here is that Newton's method is just an approximation.
+The closer your initial guess, the fewer iterations you'll need.
+With "slow inverse square root" we often need more than 10 iterations to converge on the actual value.
 In the fast inverse square root algorithm, we get away with just a single iteration.
-So that’s our next goal - choosing a better initial guess.
+So that's our next goal - choosing a better initial guess.

-# “What the fuck?” ie, choosing a better initial guess
+# "What the fuck?" ie, choosing a better initial guess

 ```cpp
 i = 0x5f3759df - ( i >> 1 )
 ```

 The `i` on the left hand side is our initial guess `y` and the `i` on the right hand side is our original number `x`.
-So let’s rewrite the code so we don’t get confused between the two different values of `i`
+So let's rewrite the code so we don't get confused between the two different values of `i`

 ```cpp
 y_bits = 0x5f3759df - ( x_bits >> 1 )
 ```

 One thing to note is that **these are the binary representations of floating point numbers and not the numbers themselves (x_bits and y_bits instead of x and y)**.
 That allows us to do operations like subtraction (`-`) and bit shifting (`>>`).
-How we do this conversion will be explained in the next section on “evil floating point bit level hacking” but first we need to understand how do IEEE floating point numbers work…
+How we do this conversion will be explained in the next section on "evil floating point bit level hacking" but first we need to understand how do IEEE floating point numbers work…

 ## How do IEEE floating point numbers work?